-The “boutique” consultancy firms are those working with a small number of expert consultants and servicing selected industries.
+The “boutique” strategy consulting firms are those working with a small number of expert consultants and servicing selected industries.
 Working with them gives new consultants direct access to senior consultants who act as mentors and share industry insights.
-There is less bureaucracy and more opportunities.
+There are less bureaucracy and more opportunities.

 A major drawback could be the lack of broad industry exposure and less infrastructural facilities.

 Management consulting firms like Accenture and Price Waterhouse Coopers come under the “big” consulting firm bracket.
 They work with Fortune 500 companies on global projects.

 These firms have well established consulting methodologies, well-defined career paths, training programs and preference towards young workers.

 A lot of bureaucracy and rampant company politics is a major disadvantage.
 New entrants are often made to work conditions that leave much to be desired.

 No matter what which consultant field and business type you choose, you need to have the 4 key consulting skills.